saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/configure-dcos-access/index.md

 model: ../data.yml
 ---

 The {{ model.techName }} service is run on DC/OS clusters in either `permissive` or `strict` mode.
 DC/OS access controls must be used to restrict access to the {{ model.techName }} service when running on [strict](/1.13/security/ent/#security-modes) mode clusters.
-Configure the {{ model.techName }} service to authenticate itself using a certificate and to grant permissions required by the service.
+Configure the {{ model.techName }} service to authenticate itself using a certificate and to only grant permissions required by the service.

 This page describes how to configure DC/OS access for {{ model.techName }} Service.
 Depending on your [security mode](/1.13/security/ent/#security-modes/), {{ model.techName }} Service requires [service authentication](/1.13/security/ent/service-auth/) for access to DC/OS.